DanyalFaheem/DanyalFaheem/README.md

 I am an aspiring software developer currenty enrolled as a student in Computer Science.

-I am proficient in C++ and am currrently in the process of learning HTML, CSS, Javascript and Bootstrap.
+I have been working with many tools such as C++, Javascript/Typescript and the Angular Framework.

-I have also learned Assembly Language as well as Oracle SQL.
+I have also learned Python, Assembly Language as well as Oracle SQL.

+Currently, I am trying to learn server side technologies such as Node JS.

 You can contact me on